The question of vertical exaggeration

 Reliefs incorporating the earth’s curvature

 Terrain models at small scales, covering a large part of the earth’s surface, should take the spherical curvature of the earth’s surface into account.
 This is the only way to avoid distortions.
 When terrain models are used for exact measuring purposes, it is indispensable to reproduce the earth’s curvature.
-Such a relief represents a globe segment.
+Such a relief represents a segment of the globe.

 Collection, Department of Earth Sciences, ETH Zurich

 Examples of terrain models with incorporated earth’s curvature are the model of Italy in 1:1,000,000 created by Carlos Pomba in 1884 and the relief of Switzerland in 1:100,000 by Charles Eugène Perron (18371909) .
 During World War II, Karl Wenschow (18841947)refined his pantograph machine to create models accounting for the spherical curvature of the earth’s surface .

 See about this topic: Gygax, Fritz.
 Das topographische Relief in der Schweiz.
 1937.
 S.10,11.